1 Rey Reza Wiyatno & Liam Paull are with Montreal Robotics and Embodied AI Lab (REAL) & DIRO at the University of Montreal, and Mila

 Below are some navigation videos from the simulated environments:

 We evaluate the performance of our method in two real-world environments: a studio apartment and a medium-sized university laboratory.
-In Table 1, we report navigation success rates before and after we perform graph updates with 30 queries.
+In Table 3, we report navigation success rates before and after we perform graph updates with 30 queries.
+These experiments confirm that our model performs well without needing large amounts of real-world data, especially when combined with our proposed lifelong graph maintenance, which enhances the navigation performance with more than 3x increase in success rate in both environments.

 Below are some navigation videos from the real-world environments: